Oubaidasl/vhdl-uart/README.md

 Baud generator note:
 - Typical implementation divides the system clock by (CLOCK_FREQ/BAUD_RATE) (or an integer clock tick multiplier) to generate bit timing.
 - Ensure the divider fits in the chosen generics and implementation.

-## Running tests

-- The `tb/` directory contains testbenches that exercise common UART scenarios:
-  - simple TX-only loopback
-  - RX framing checks
-  - parity and stop-bit edge cases (if implemented)
-- Use GHDL, ModelSim, or your preferred simulator to run the testbenches and inspect waveforms.

 ## Synthesis notes